Mupparaju19/krishna-calculator-app/README.md

 ## Project Overview

 **Divine Power Calculator** is a simple yet powerful web-based application that calculates the result of raising a base number to a given power (exponentiation).
 It allows users to enter a base number and an exponent to compute the power and display the result.
-The project is built using pure frontend technologies (HTML, CSS, JavaScript) and is hosted using **GitHub Pages**.
+The project is built using pure frontend technologies (HTML, CSS, JavaScript) and is hosted using
+**GitHub Pages**
+GitHub Pages is a free tool that lets you create and host simple websites directly from a GitHub repository.
+It's perfect for showcasing your projects, portfolios, or blogs.
+You don't need any server-side code, and it's easy to set up with automatic security features like HTTPS (SSL).
+You just need to upload your files to GitHub, and your site goes live!

 This application serves as a hands-on example of creating dynamic and responsive user interfaces with basic web technologies.